 Accept aid in CyberBear

 When the financial aid office generates a student's annual award offer it is available to be viewed and accepted in CyberBear.
+Click HERE for detailed instructions on how to accept your aid offer in CyberBear.

 Once a student logs into CyberBear a message should come up stating "Your estimated financial aid offer is ready to accept..."
 When they follow the link it takes them to a page with six tabs.
 The student should go through the tabs in order until they have accepted/declined the aid on the "Accept Award Offer" tab.